mstfacmly/mstfacmly.github.io/resume_gamedesigner.md

 <section class="resume" markdown="1">

 **Game designer with a love of the marriage of mechanics and narrative.

-Worked on some of 2023's biggest gams such as LEGO Star Wars: the Skywalker Saga, and Gotham Knights.
-Personal projects have included projects found on Itch.io as well as through small game jams.**
+Prior projects have included LEGO Batman: Legacy of the Dark Knight, Mortal Kombat 1, LEGO Star Wars: the Skywalker Saga, and Gotham Knights.

+My personal projects have included projects found on Itch.io as well as through small game jams.**

 ### Game Design